In Gaza, people resort to drinking salty water, garbage piles up

 Diplomatic efforts are underway to try to get aid into the enclave, via Egypt.

 "Gaza is running out of water and electricity.
-In fact, Gaza is being strangled and it seems that the world right now has lost its humanity," said Philippe Lazzarini, commissioner general of the U.N.
-Palestinian refugee agency UNRWA.
+In fact, Gaza is being strangled and it seems that the world right now has lost its humanity," said Philippe Lazzarini, commissioner general of the United Nations Palestinian refugee agency UNRWA.

 Hamas said on Monday that Israel had not resumed water supplies to Gaza despite pledging to do so.
 An Israeli official said some water was being provided to an area in the south of the enclave.